MGSM-Pro: A Simple Strategy for Robust Multilingual Mathematical Reasoning Evaluation

 \section{Acknowledgment}

-This work is supported by the Natural Sciences and Engineering Research Council (NSERC) of Canada and partially enabled by Mila’s computing resources (mila.quebec) and Digital Alliance of Canada.
-This work is also partially supported by Azure sponsorship credits granted by Microsoft's AI for Good Research Lab.
+This research was supported in part by the Natural Sciences and Engineering Research Council (NSERC) of Canada and in part by the AI2050 program at Schmidt Sciences.
+We are grateful for the support of Mila’s computing resources (mila.quebec) and Digital Alliance of Canada.
+This work is also partially supported by Azure sponsorship credits granted by Microsoft’s AI for Good Research Lab.